valtimo-platform/valtimo-documentation/extending-valtimo/multi-instance-ready.md

 # Making Valtimo multi instance ready

 It can be desirable to run multiple instances of the same Valtimo implementation.
-In that case, some additional steps are required to mak your Valtimo implementation multi instance ready.
+In that case, some additional steps are required to make your Valtimo implementation multi instance ready.

 ## Shared storage